-As a homeowner or someone considering purchasing a home in Texas, you might be wondering how much homeowners insurance costs in Texas.
-This article will guide you through the factors that influence insurance rates in the Lone Star State and provide helpful advice on obtaining an affordable policy.
+As a homeowner or someone considering purchasing a home in Texas, you might be wondering how much homeowners insurance costs there.
+This article will explain the factors that influence insurance rates in the Lone Star State and provide helpful advice on obtaining an affordable policy.

 Average homeowners insurance costs in Texas